Terrier-Tech/terrier-engine/README.md

 # Terrier::Engine

-This Rails Engine contains common code used by all Rails applications at Plunkett's Pest Control.
+This Rails Engine contains common code used by all Rails applications at Terrier Technologies.

 ## Usage